felangel/bloc/packages/flutter_bloc/README.md

 ## Bloc Widgets

 **BlocBuilder** is a Flutter widget which requires a `Bloc` and a `builder` function. `BlocBuilder` handles building the widget in response to new states. `BlocBuilder` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.
+The `builder` function will potentially be called many times and should be a [pure function](https://en.wikipedia.org/wiki/Pure_function) that returns a widget in response to the state.

+See `BlocListener` if you want to "do" anything in response to state changes such as navigation, showing a dialog, etc...

 ```dart
 BlocBuilder(